How to Extend Your MEXT Scholarship

 Payment of Application and Matriculation Fees

-Your fees would also not be refunded if you failed to pass the entrance exam or if your MEXT scholarship extension application was not approved.
+Your fees would also not be refunded if you failed to pass the entrance exam or if your MEXT scholarship extension application is not approved.

 Application Timeline

-In 2022, MEXT released the application guidelines for the Extension application in mid-December and the deadline to submit the final application is January 26, 2023.
-This is the application period for students who want to extend in either April or October 2023.
+This is the application period for students who want to extend in either April or October 2024.
 There is no separate application period later for the October extension, so this is you one and only chance to apply for that year.

 *The only exception to the timeline is for applicants who start their scholarships in April as research students and then apply to extend to a degree program starting in that October.